 You can find many snoring mouthpiece reviews with a simple Google search, and while most of them tend to be positive, snoring mouthpieces also have some definite downsides.
 Take a look at the pros and cons list of using these oral devices to note what you might be getting yourself into, especially if you’re considering a mouthpiece to replace other anti-snoring options like a CPAP Machine, only if advised by your doctor.

-With a anti-snoring mouthpiece, you don’t have to worry about sleeping on your side (if you’re a back sleeper) or buying a custom pillow to fit into with a cumbersome face mask.
+Sleep Position — With an anti-snoring mouthpiece, you don’t have to worry about sleeping on your side (if you’re a back sleeper) or buying a custom pillow to fit into with a cumbersome face mask.
 You can sleep however is most comfortable to you, because your snoring mouthpiece will be custom to your mouth and jaw.

 Cons -- What You Don’t Know Might Hurt You

-When you buy a stop snoring mouthpiece and have it fitted to your mouth, there’s pretty much a guarantee that an adjustment period will be discomforting.
+Discomfort — When you buy a stop snoring mouthpiece and have it fitted to your mouth, there’s pretty much a guarantee that an adjustment period will be discomforting.
 It’s a tradeoff for better sleep, but you might spend a few weeks (or months) getting used to the new device.
-An alternative to an anti snoring mouthpiece is Smart Nora.
-It is non-invasive and comfortable, and you will not feel a difference in your usual sleep routine.

 So, what’ll it be?
 If you suffer from heavy snoring, you may be at higher risk of serious health complications such as high blood pressure, type 2 diabetes, or sleep deprivation.
 It only takes one trip to the dentist and a small investment in your sleep hygiene to improve things, but don’t discount the possible side-effects and difficulty of adapting to a new snoring solution.
 You should be getting 7-9 hours of uninterrupted sleep every night, not jolting awake every 20 minutes or less gasping for fresh air.